-Department of Housing and Community Development Division of Cultural and Historical Programs Maryland Historical Trust Office of Preservation Services 100 Community Place Crownsville MD 21032-2023 www.marylandhistoricaltrust.net/
+Maryland Department of Planning Division of Cultural and Historical Programs Maryland Historical Trust Office of Preservation Services 100 Community Place Crownsville MD 21032-2023

-Phone: 410-514-7629 Fax: 410-514-7678
+Phone: 410-514-7629 Fax: 410-514-7678 www.mht.maryland.gov

 5. Each request for a project that will result in the construction of a new facility or building must be accompanied by a copy of the Project Consistency Report filed with the Maryland Department of Planning (MDP) as required by the Planning Act of 1992 (State Finance and Procurement Article, Subsection 5-7A-02, Annotated Code of Maryland).
 Once these forms have been submitted they do not need to be submitted each year, unless conditions change.
 Contact information: